Anne Richards

-Dame Anne Helen Richards (born 7 August 1964) serves as Vice-Chair of the investment management company Fidelity International, having been CEO from 2018 until 2024.
+Dame Anne Helen Richards (born 7 August 1964) is a Scottish business executive who serves as Vice-Chair of the investment management company Fidelity International, having been CEO from 2018 until 2024.

 Previously, Richards served as chief investment officer of Aberdeen Asset Management and chief executive officer of M&G Investments.

 Early career

-Born in Scotland to Michael Finnigan, she was educated at the Royal High School, Edinburgh.
+Born in Edinburgh, Scotland, Richards was educated at the Royal High School, Edinburgh.

 After graduating from the University of Edinburgh with a First-Class Honours degree (BSc) in Electronics and Electrical Engineering, Richards began her career with a research fellowship at CERN.
 She subsequently worked for Cambridge Consultants, before pursuing further studies in France at INSEAD graduating as MBA.

 City career

 Richards worked initially as an analyst with Alliance Capital, before moving to JP Morgan, working in portfolio management, and then moving on to Mercury Asset Management, and later MLIM.
 In 2002 she took up the post of Chief Investment Officer and Joint Managing Director of Edinburgh Fund Managers plc.
 When EFM was taken over by Aberdeen Asset Management in 2003, Richards continued in her role as Chief Investment Officer.

 It was announced in February 2016 that she would be taking over from Michael McLintock as chief executive of M&G Investments from June 2016.

 In July 2018, it was announced that she would leave M&G Investments, following the merger to become M&G Prudential (and subsequent demerger from Prudential UK), to join Fidelity International as chief executive officer.

 In 2021, Richards led development of a range of flexible working options at Fidelity International, following the COVID-19 lockdown.

 In November 2023, Richards announced her intention to step down from full-time executive life, and transitioned to the role of Vice-Chair of Fidelity International in early 2024.